Herb Souell

-Herbert Souell (February 5, 1913 – July 12, 1978) was an American baseball third baseman in the Negro leagues.
+Herbert Souell (February 5, 1913 – July 12, 1978) was an American professional baseball third baseman in the Negro leagues.
 He played from 1940 to 1950 with the Kansas City Monarchs.
 He also played in the minor leagues in the Western International League and Arizona–Texas League in 1952.
 He played for the Spokane Indians, Tucson Cowboys, and the Chihuahua Dorados.